 A Virginia car accident attorney can help you negotiate a fair settlement and ensure you’re not being taken for a ride.
 This typically results in a higher settlement than you might have been able to recoup on your own.

-Rear-End Collisions Caused by Negligence
+Rear-End Collisions Causes

 Rear-end accidents or rear-end collisions happen when a driver hits the back of the vehicle in front of them.
 These incidents are often the result of tailgating or following too closely.
 They also occur when the driver of the front vehicle stops suddenly and without warning.
 Sometimes, rear end accidents set off a chain reaction crash involving multiple cars and drivers.